 And 29 in each leap year.

 To easily memorize the length of the month, you can also use another popular mnemonic which uses your hands.
 To do so, you have to make fists and join them together.
 Now the knuckles of the four fingers and the spaces between them can be used to remember the lengths of the months.
 Imagine that each month is listed on your knuckles and spaces between them as you proceed across the hand.
-All months landing on a knuckle have 31 days.
-The months that land between them have not.
+All months that land on a knuckle have 31 days.
+The months that land between them do not.